StanczakDominik/stanczakdominik.github.io/pages/about.md

 .. type: text
 -->

 Hi there!
-My name's Dominik Stańczak and I'm currently a research software engineer at the [Institute of Plasma Physics and Laser Microfusion](https://www.ifpilm.pl/en) in Warsaw, Poland, where I help write code for diagnostics of [Wendelstein 7-X, the currently (2020) largest stellarator in
+My name's Dominik Stańczak-Marikin and I'm currently a research software engineer at the [Institute of Plasma Physics and Laser Microfusion](https://www.ifpilm.pl/en) in Warsaw, Poland, where I help write code for diagnostics of [Wendelstein 7-X, the currently (2020) largest stellarator in